codeceptjs/CodeceptJS/docs/helpers/WebDriverIO.md

 ### Cloud Providers

-WebDriverIO makes it possible to execute tests against services like `Sauce Labs` `BrowserStack` `TestingBot` Check out their documentation on [available parameters](http://webdriver.io/guide/testrunner/cloudservices.html)
+WebDriverIO makes it possible to execute tests against services like `Sauce Labs` `BrowserStack` `TestingBot` Check out their documentation on [available parameters](http://webdriver.io/guide/usage/cloudservices.html)

 Connecting to `BrowserStack` and `Sauce Labs` is simple.
 All you need to do is set the `user` and `key` parameters.
-WebDriverIO authomatically know which service provider to connect to.
+WebDriverIO automatically know which service provider to connect to.

 ```js